public abstract class UntypedPersistentActor extends UntypedActor implements Eventsourced, PersistenceIdentity

 event is the sender of the corresponding command.
 This means that one can reply to a command

-sender within an event handler
+sender within an event handler.

 Within an event handler, applications usually update persistent actor state using persisted event data, notify listeners and reply to command senders.

-If persistence of an event fails, Eventsourced.onPersistFailure(java.lang.Throwable, java.lang.Object, long)
+If persistence of an event fails, Eventsourced.onPersistFailure(java.lang.Throwable, java.lang.Object, long) will be invoked and the actor will

 unconditionally be stopped.
 The reason that it cannot resume when persist fails is that it